phammings/todo-list/README.md

 - ✔️ Utilizing TypeScript for strong typing and enhanced code organization
 - ✔️ Utilizing the TailwindCSS framework to design a responsive website for mobile and larger screens
 - ✔️ Utilizing the Web Storage API, specifically localStorage, for data persistence with JSON
+- ✔️ Developed secure email authentication login system using Firebase for a simple backend integration

 <p align="right">(<a href="#readme-top">back to top</a>)</p>